ABMalhotra/Shop_DS_2021/README.md

 ------
-How many orders were shipped by Speedy Express in total?
-54
+How many orders were shipped by Speedy Express in total?54
 #### SQL Query :
 SELECT COUNT(*)